Does Ad Badger do dayparting or weekparting?

 Dayparting is the practice of splitting the day into separate parts.
 For example, examining hour-by-hour data.

-Note: Some PPC'rs refer to both of these things as dayparting.
+Note: Some PPCers refer to both of these things as dayparting.

 What about using organic or business report level data?

-What about simple actions like "pause campaigns from midnight to 6am"
+What about simple actions such as "pause campaigns from midnight to 6am"

-- The issue with doing this, is because you're using business-report data to determine if a time period is not performing, and then applying it to advertising data.
+- The issue with doing this is that you are using business-report data to determine if a time period is not performing, and then applying it to advertising data.

 Amazon Advertising has a long attribution delay.
 Meaning, if you look at data for October on November 1st, it may report 100,000 in sales.
 If you look at the data for October on November 15th, it may report 140,000 in sales.
-This data delay is one of the key reasons why any dayparting & weekparting optimization is not recommended in Ad Badger at the moment.
+This data delay is one of the key reasons why any dayparting & weekparting optimization is not recommended in Ad Badger at this time.